Fuzzy-Stochastic Partial Differential Equations: Fuzzy and Fuzzy-Stochastic Quantities

-{\bf Interpretation of fuzzy CDFs.} For any fixed $\alpha$-level, the set of all left and right bounds \eqref{envelopes2} corresponding to all points $y_0$ will constitute two left and right {\it envelopes} forming a p-box.
+{\bf Interpretation of fuzzy CDFs.} We note that the fuzzy CDF in Definition \ref{fuzzy_cdf_typeI_def} is a particular type of the fuzzy CDF in Definition \ref{fuzzy_CDF_def_new}.
+In general, for any fixed $\alpha$-level, the set of all left and right bounds of the distribution, e.g. those given in \eqref{envelopes2}, corresponding to all points $y_0 \in {\mathbb R}$ will constitute two left and right {\it envelopes} forming a p-box.
 It is important to note that the left and right envelopes are not necessarily two single CDFs.
 In fact, for different values of $y_0 \in {\mathbb R}$, there may exist different maximizers and/or minimizers.
 Hence, different distributions on different regions may constitute the two envelopes.
-Fuzzy CDFs provide a far more comprehensive representation of uncertainty, compared to a class of imprecise probabilistic models such as p-boxes \cite{Weichselberger:2000}, coherent lower and upper previsions \cite{Walley:91,Walley:2000}, and optimal UQ \cite{OUQ:2013} which provide only crisp lower and upper bounds from a set of admissible distributions.
-A fuzzy CDF can indeed be thought of as a nested set of p-boxes at different levels of possibility (corresponding to different $\alpha$-levels); see the numerical examples in Section \ref{sec:numerics}.
+A fuzzy CDF can indeed be thought of as a nested set of p-boxes at different levels of possibility (corresponding to different $\alpha$-levels); see also the numerical examples in Section \ref{sec:numerics}.
+Hence, fuzzy CDFs provide a far more comprehensive representation of uncertainty, compared to a class of imprecise probabilistic models such as p-boxes \cite{Weichselberger:2000}, coherent lower and upper previsions \cite{Walley:91,Walley:2000}, and optimal UQ \cite{OUQ:2013} which provide only crisp lower and upper bounds from a set of admissible distributions.